Negros scops owl: Description and taxonomy

-EBird describes the bird as "A fairly small owl of lowland and foothill forest on the islands of Negros and Panay, where it is the only scops-owl.
-Dark brown above and pale gray below, with a rufous face bordered with a black line and a pale gray V-shape between the eyes.
-Occurs together with Luzon boobook, but Negros Scops-Owl has orange rather than yellow eyes and lacks the brown-streaked chest.
-Song is a descending series of upslurred yelps."
+This is a small species of owl found in the forests of Negros and Panay.
+It has orange eyes and face, a white brow and pale gray belly.

 It was formerly conspecific with the Philippine scops owl and the Everett's scops owl.
 It is the smallest and palest of the endemic Philippine scops owl complex.
 It also has a distinct rufous crown and facial disc and its upper foot is not feathered.
+It is also the smallest in the Philippine scops owl complex.